maria-reynoso/fleetops-gke-ambient/README.md

 ## Pre-requisites
 - Have a cluster running a supported version of Kubernetes (1.27, 1.28, 1.29, 1.30), (GKE for this case) which has outbound access to the internet, specifically using a tenant from the TLS Protect Cloud domain.
 - A valid Venafi Cloud Firefly account.
-You can sign up for a 30 day trial here
+You can sign up for a 30 day trial [here](https://venafi.com/try-venafi/firefly/)
 - Network access to our public ECR repository domain (registry.venafi.cloud/public/venafi-images) to pull our public image and OCI chart
-- Install cert-manager
-  - Install istio-csr via Helm
-- An RSA public private pem key pair, which can be generated using OpenSSL
-- Install Istio ambient mode (https://istio.io/latest/docs/ambient/getting-started/)
-  - Download latest Istio version (1.22)

 ## Deploy cluster